Primis1/Obsidian-Vault/finance/Valuation/Volatility & Risk Assessment.md

 	- It's cost structure (fixed vs variable)

 - Unleveraged Beta - can be used to determine beta under different debt levels
+- ##### Beta reflects weighted volatility of large cap stocks, if volatile IT sector starts to dominate the index(market portfolio), betas rise

 - VIX - volatility, known as "fear index".
 Market's expectation of 30-day volatility and is constructed using the *implied volatility* of S&P 500 option index